EDUCATION

 Align marketing and admissions by sending out targeted messages to students/parents who inquire about the courses on your website contact forms/Landing pages.

-So how do you ensure a personalized communication with students to keep them engaged?
+How do you ensure personalized communication with students to keep them engaged?

 No matter how or when a student fills out a form, the enrollment system creates a curated touchpoint.
-It helps engage with the student till a counselor reaches out to them.
+It helps engage with the student until a counselor reaches out to them.

 With the help of a workflow builder, you can keep all the teams informed and connected.
 One can automate actions at different steps in the student journey.
 (For instance, if the student doesn’t finish the application form, the counselor gets notified).
 Once the application is complete, it is automatically sent to the verification team.
 Accepting or rejecting an application can be based on several automated or manual criteria.